We handpicked the products and tools linked in this post. If you buy from one of these affiliate links, we may earn a small commission.

-You can serve grits sweet with butter and sugar or savory with cheese, meat, and vegetables stirred in.
-Grits are similar in consistency to a thick porridge.
+You can serve this recipe sweet with butter and sugar or savory with cheese, meat, and vegetables stirred in.
+The consistency is similar to a thick porridge.

 What’s the difference between white and yellow grits?

-White grits has more sugar in it, and yellow grits is higher in starch.
-If you don’t have to watch your diet for health reasons, pick the grits you like to eat better.
+White has more sugar in it, and yellow is higher in starch.
+If you don’t have to watch your diet for health reasons, pick the one you prefer.

 Are grits better with milk or water?

-Grits need to be cooked in a liquid.
-The most popular choice is water, but it really depends on what you are serving the grits with.
-If you are making grits for breakfast, it’s common to use both water and milk.
+They need to be cooked in a liquid.
+The most popular choice is water, but it really depends on what you are serving with this dish and the time of day.
+If it’s breakfast, it’s common to use both water and milk.

-If you’re making grits for supper, like for shrimp and grits, it’s more common to use chicken broth.
-If you want the taste of the corn grits to shine through, use only water.
-If you want to add a bit of cream to your grits, to make them extra creamy, add the cream at the end once the grits are already cooked.
+If you’re making this for supper, it’s more common to use chicken broth.
+If you want the taste of the corn to shine through, use only water.
+If you want to add a bit of cream to make them extra creamy, add the cream at the end.

-What to do you serve with cheese grits?
+What to do you serve with this recipe?